The Article:

 On the other hand, what place does the American government have to tell these soldiers they are not allowed to share their beliefs.
 Don't get me wrong, I not sure these soldiers and chaplains were being very smart about the whole situation, but let's face it, sharing your faith is a core and essential component to the Christian faith.
 In doing this, the American government is only offering a conditional freedom of religion.
 If a freedom is conditional, is it really true freedom?
 The whole issue reminds me of Pax Romana.
 Is peace inforced by the military really true peace? ...
 Read more

-for pacifism.
+This whole thing really strengthens the argument for pacifism.
 How can a christian don the uniform of an organization that is not only killing people, but denying them their responsibility to be christian witnesses.
 I guess it goes along with Jesus' teaching, "you cannot serve two masters."
 Perhaps you cannot be in the military and be a witness in the Middle East.

 In the end though, I don't see...
 Read more why everyone is getting so upset about distributing a text that is seen as part of the Muslim scriptures to Muslims...